kalzooby/AngularDemo/README.md

 # AngularDemo

 ## Purpose
 This application is not for commercial or educational purpose. this demo is for displaying programming skills using AngularJS.
-Nevertheless, show basic examples of using common Angular API's such as Restangular, UI-route, promise , many others.
+Nevertheless, show basic examples of using common Angular API's such as Restangular, UI-route, promise, many others.

 ## Installation
 * First, you need to check that our environment is setup.
 Make sure you have the NodeJS, bower and gulp installed.